Snapkite/snapkite-engine/README.md

 ### `application.pushTweets`

-Sends tweets to a socket connection.
+Send tweets to a socket connection?

 Expects `true` or `false`.

 ### `application.storeTweets`

-Stores tweets in a MongoDB collection.
+Store tweets in a MongoDB collection?

 Expects `true` or `false`.